Invariant Causal Set Covering Machines: Experiments

 \textbf{Baselines:~~} The baselines that we consider are Set Covering Machines (SCM; \citet{scm}), decision trees (DT; \citet{breiman1984}), and non-linear ICP~(ICP; \citet{Heinze-Deml_Peters_Meinshausen_2018}).
 ICP should be robust to spurious associations, while DT and SCM should not.
 See \cref{app:experimental-details} for implementation details.

-\textbf{Identification of causal parents:~~} \cref{tab:causal-parents} compares the ability of all methods to identify the causal parents $\Xb_A$ of $Y$.
+\textbf{Identification of causal parents:~~} \cref{tab:causal-parents} compares the ability of all methods to identify the causal parents $\Xb_A$ of~$Y$.
 As expected, SCM and DT always rely on spurious associations and fail to identify $\Xb_A$.
 On the contrary, both ICP and ICSCM succeed at identifying $\Xb_A$ in most cases.
 The performance of ICP degrades as dimensionality increases, likely due to type II errors that arise due to the vanishing statistical power of its conditional independence tests.
-In contrast, ICSCM appears less affected by dimensionality; this seems to hold even up to hundreds of variables (see \cref{tab:ICSCM-on-high-dimension}).
-At \cref{app:stat-test-errors}, we report additional results that support these claims and provide an extensive discussion on the effect of type I and II errors on both methods.
+In contrast, ICSCM appears less affected by dimensionality; this seems to hold even up to hundreds of variables (see \cref{tab:ICSCM-on-high-dimension} in the supplementary material).
+In \cref{app:stat-test-errors}, we report additional results that support these claims and provide an extensive discussion on the effect of type I and II errors on both methods.
 Finally, it is clear from these results that ICSCM endows SCM with the ability to identify causal parents, which was the main objective of this work.

 \textbf{Runtime complexity analysis:~~}\cref{fig:runtime} shows the running time of all methods with respect to dimensionality.
-Clearly, the running time of ICP increases exponentially fast, while that of ICSCM increases linearly, making it more amenable to real-world applications where variables are plentiful.
+Clearly, that of ICP increases exponentially fast, while that of ICSCM increases linearly, as expected in \cref{sec:icscm}.
+This makes it more amenable to real-world applications where variables are plentiful, provided, of course, that our functional form assumption~(\cref{ass:conj}) realistically holds.